 Public grants: These are for organisations who want to organise an interactive public event such as a concert, exhibition or installation, freely open to members of the public.

 The fund aims to support activities that provide opportunities for storytelling and/or remembrance of people who have died.

 The range of ways in which organisations can participate is wide and varied.

-In previous years, events have included concerts, poetry nights, craft activities, memory sharing events, storytelling suppers, exhibitions and much more.
-Last year, events included a podcast, a comedy and storytelling BBQ, activities for children, and community art installations.
+In previous years, events have included concerts, poetry nights, craft activities, storytelling suppers, exhibitions, gardening activities, movies for children and much more.
+Last year, events included a walking tour, the launch of a comic book, karaoke, and a remembrance ceilidh.

 Some ideas of relevant activities organisations might wish to undertake are listed on the To Absent Friends website, but we also encourage creative and innovative ideas that feel right to local groups and communities.

 Any organisation with a bank account can apply for a grant.
 We would encourage applications from charities, community groups, care homes, NHS organisations, small businesses, prisons, arts organisations, schools, education institutions and more.